avonderluft/aws_utils/README.md

 ## Todo

-* add some intelligent tests, maybe?
+* add some more intelligent tests, maybe?

 ## Contributing